Blockchain-Innovation-Studio/entrance/docs/docs/index.md

 Manage user this way means that every server has their own view of users and can be out of sync between servers.
 To add a new user on every servers, we have to execute Chef or Ansible to apply these.
-So to mitigate this and ensure all server has a consistent set of user
+So to mitigate this and ensure all server has a consistent set of user.

+On top of that, we also need to be careful to make sure the user id and group id is consistent between server.

+Regardless, this isn't an efficient system because it requires computing time to change state of every server.

+Because of that, people starts to use PAM/NSS such as OpenLDAP to centralize user and key management.
+However, how do we login to LDAP server at first place?
+How do we secure access to LDAP web ui?
+It's turtle on the way down.

+How do we ensure uptime of the SSO server?
+We know introduce a single point of failure  into our system.

+By leveraging blockchain to store this data, we solve a few problems:

+- There is no need to dashboard or UI.
+Executing contracts is faily common on blockchain.
+Etherscan supports it beside many other tool.
+- Authentication is done for us based on user wallet.
+- Built in Audit Trail: we have a full trails of who adds what on when
+- Highly available: The uptime of the system is the uptime of the RPC node.
+There are many RPC services to use

+## FAQ

-## Is it safe to store public key on-chain
+### Is it safe to store public key on-chain

 Yes, it's public key.
 People have been distributing public key on key server for years.
 Anyone who uses Github also have their key public